-- 1. The Audit Committee has reviewed and discussed with management the Company's audited financial statements for the year ended December 31, 2017; - 2.
-The Audit Committee has discussed with representatives of EisnerAmper LLP the matters required to be discussed by the Statement on Auditing Standards, No. 1301, "Communications with Audit Committees," as adopted by the Public Company Accounting Oversight Board; - 3.
-The Audit Committee also has received and reviewed the written disclosures and the letter from EisnerAmper LLP required by applicable requirements of the Public Company Accounting Oversight Board regarding such firm's communications with the Audit Committee concerning independence, and has discussed with such firm its independence; - 4.
-The Audit Committee also has considered whether the provision by EisnerAmper LLP of non-audit services to the Company is compatible with maintaining EisnerAmper LLP's independence; and - 5.
+- 1. The Audit Committee has reviewed and discussed with management the Company's audited financial statements for the year ended December 31, 2021; - 2.
+The Audit Committee has discussed with representatives of Friedman LLP the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board and the SEC; - 3.
+The Audit Committee also has received and reviewed the written disclosures and the letter from Friedman LLP required by applicable requirements of the Public Company Accounting Oversight Board regarding such firm's communications with the Audit Committee concerning independence, and has discussed with such firm its independence; - 4.
+The Audit Committee also has considered whether the provision by Friedman LLP of non-audit services to the Company is compatible with maintaining Friedman LLP's independence; and - 5.
 The Audit Committee also has instructed the registered public accounting firm that the Audit Committee expects to be advised if there are any subjects that require special attention.

-Based on the review and discussions referred to above, the Audit Committee recommended to the Board that the Company's audited financial statements referred to above be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2017 for filling with the SEC.
+Based on the review and discussions referred to above, the Audit Committee recommended to the Board that the Company's audited financial statements referred to above be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021 for filing with the SEC.